awsomearvinder/resume/resume.typ

 = Technical Skills

 #cvcol[
-	== Strong

-	=== Git
-	I understand Git extremely well.
-I understand `rebase`, `merge`, how to manipulate the Git commit graph, and the effects of doing so.
-	I have a strong mental model for how Git's data model works.

-	=== Rust
-	My preferred goto programming language.
-I try to stay away from using at my current job at WSU due to both the school teaching python, and because the benefits of rust (safety and speed), don't apply to my day to day work.
-I've been using rust for a long time though, and use it for my personal tools and code.

-	=== Linux
-	It's my goto operating system of choice.
-I run it both on my desktop as well as on my servers.
-I know `bash`, `systemd`'s init, `docker`, and can use them to a decent degree.
-My workflow is very command line driven.

-	=== Python
-	Unlike `Rust` I dont know the `Python` ecosystem inside and out.
-I use it a fair bit for scripting at work though, and have used it outside of work as well.

-	=== Nix
-	I use Nix to manage my home servers (with `NixOS`), rather then using `ansible` as I do at work.
-Not much to say here other then I like it.
+	#let skill(name, body) = {
+		heading(level: 4)[#text(size: 12pt)[#name]]
+		body
+	}
+	- #skill("Git")[
+		- Strong understanding of the git data model (`rebase`, `merge`, what commits / commit-revs really are).
+		- Understand the pros and cons of different git workflows, and the differences between them.
 	]

-#cvcol[
-	== Working knowledge

-	=== Ansible
+	- #skill("Rust")[
+		- My Goto programming language at home.
+		- 5 years of regular use.
+		- Strong understanding of the ecosystem.
+	]

+	- #skill("Linux")[
+		- Operating System of choice, both on desktop and on servers.
+		- Strong understanding of `bash`, and linux tooling like `systemd init`, `docker`.
+		- Very command line driven workflow.
+	]

+	- #skill("Python")[
+		- Primary scripting tool of choice working as a system admin at my university.
+		- Can work with `poetry`, `pip`, etc.
+	]

+	- #skill("Nix")[
+		- Use it to manage my servers at home (rather then ansible like I do at work).
+	]

+	- #skill("Ansible")[
-	I use it at my job, and can use it fairly well.
-At work we use a monorepo rather then `ansible-galaxy`, and just check repos in.
+		- I use it at my job, and can understand it fairly well.

-	=== Networking
-	I know enough to be dangerous.
-I know about NAT, Firwall rules, IPv4, IPv6, subnetting, VLANs, etc. I haven't set much up on my own aside from ip forwarding and a LAN with DHCP and PXE for my servers.
-I'd like to know more on this topic though, and have wanted to set up a BGP multi-site network for my homelab over wireguard & IPv6.

-	=== Terraform
+	]

+	- #skill("Networking")[
+		- Understand NAT, Firewall rules, Subnetting, VLANs, etc.
+		- Currently have my routes done in my lab with wireguard & static routing, want to move to BGP.
+	]

+	- #skill("Terraform")[
-	Sadly, I don't use this on my own infrastructure due to the lack of support for a (good) proxmox provider.
-I've used it before to configure VPS's on digital ocean, and I've looked into it a fair bit due to my desire to eventually switch over as much as possible.
+		- Sadly, can't use on my own infrastructure due to lack of good providers.

-	=== Github Actions
-	I use actions extensively to validate and deploy code, and my home server is also deployed through CI/CD by my woodpecker instance.
+		- Have used a little bit, provisioned a few VPS's with it.
+	]

+	- #skill("CI/CD")[
+		- Have used GitHub actions, and woodpecker to validate and deploy code.
+		- Strong believer in automating as many tasks as humanly possible, and keeping git as the source of truth.
+	]
 ]